 Whatever might be the reason, you don’t have to fall victim to a post-painting job with some household ingredients.
 I am giving you a few ways to get rid of residual paint odor in your home.

 You can either fill shallow pieces of bowls with baking soda or place them around the room.
 Similar to charcoal, it also helps absorbs the paint odor.
 In the case of carpeted rooms, you can sprinkle the baking soda over the carpets and let it sit overnight.

 This is one of the unique tricks on how to get rid of paint smell fast.
 Yes, candles have the ability to remove the toxicity of paint odor and absorb the solvent in the air that has flammable components.
 So, at first, you need to light a candle and then let it float in a bowl of water.
 You’ll feel the difference just after a few minutes.
 You need to stay careful and prevent anyone from knocking the candle and avoid an accident.

 Toss a few slices of lemons in a bucket full of water.
 While the lemons add a clean scent, the water will absorb the solvents in the air.
 For the best results, add a pinch of salt and leave it overnight in a room.
 This will mask the odor while leaving the room smelling fresh.

-Being a strong odor neutralizer, vinegar can be used to absorb the paint odor.
-Fill the few bowls with white vinegar and keep them all of them in the room.
-Stay cautious of knocking them over, as it may lead to lingering strong vinegar smell.
+Being a strong odor neutralizer, vinegar can be used to absorb the paint’s odor.
+Fill the few bowls with white vinegar and keep all of them in the room.
+Stay cautious of knocking them over, as it may lead to a lingering strong vinegar smell.

 Painting jobs are less exciting due to the presence of strong paint fumes around.
-There is a need to utilize the few tricks like above to minimize the strong paint smell.
+There is a need to utilize a few tricks like the above to minimize the strong paint smell.
 To this end, the painting will become your next enjoyable home improvement project.
 Cheers!!